 Interference scenario considered for evaluation

-Figure 40: General interference scenarios considered (single link based)

-shows the general interference scenario considered in present evaluations, which is based on single service and interfering links for and in between both systems.
+Figure 49 shows the general interference scenario considered in present evaluations, which is based on single service and interfering links for and in between both systems.
 The BSs itself can be co-located at the same site or placed at different sites.